zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 Variability is natural in the real world.
 A medication given to a group of patients will affect each of them differently.
 A specific diet given to a cage of mice will affect each mouse differently.

+## Replication
 To figure out whether a difference in responses is real or inherently random, *replication* applies the same treatment to multiple experimental units.
 Ideally if something is measured many times, each measurement will give exactly the same result and will represent